 Letter Learning Ideas

-Introduce the bin by talking about some of these letter learning concepts:
+Introduce your bubbles sensory bin by talking about some of these letter learning concepts:

 - Name unfamiliar letters

 - Ask if they can find familiar letters